 Can You Drive With A Power Steering Leak?

-Driving with a power steering leak is risky and can lead to steering difficulty.
-It’s recommended to repair the leak promptly to ensure safe vehicle operation.
+Driving with a power steering leak is risky.
+As fluid levels drop, steering becomes increasingly difficult.
+It’s best to repair the leak promptly to keep the vehicle safe to operate.

 Is Power Steering Leak Easy To Fix?